liviavdutra/Final-Project---Machine-Learning-/README.md

 The project.ipynb file begins with a thorough data analysis of the books_corpus.csv dataset.
 Exploratory Data Analysis is performed to gain insights into the distribution, patterns, and characteristics of the data.
 This section is crucial for understanding the dataset and making informed decisions during preprocessing and modeling.

 Data Preprocessing:
 The data preprocessing section in the notebook details the steps taken to clean and prepare the dataset for modeling.
 It includes handling missing values, encoding categorical variables, and scaling numerical features.
-The notebook provides a clear overview of how the data was transformed to make it suitable for machine learning.
+The notebook provides a clear overview of how the data was transformed to make it suitable for use.

 It also shows the strategy used to split the data into training and testing sets.
 Additionally, it highlights the variables selected for the modeling process.